 Meeting the 35 percent threshold

-If you are considering using 6166 to defer estate taxes, the 35 percent of the decedent’s adjusted gross estate is calculated by taking the gross estate and subtracting deductions allowable under IRC sections 2053 and 2054, such as debts, funeral expenses, administration costs, mortgages, and liens.
+If you are considering using section 6166 to defer estate taxes, the 35 percent of the decedent’s adjusted gross estate is calculated by taking the gross estate and subtracting deductions allowable under IRC sections 2053 and 2054, such as debts, funeral expenses, administration costs, mortgages, and liens.